LeanderVonSeelstrang/Scilab-RL/docs/wiki/Equip-rl-algo-with-forward-model.md

 # Functionalities of implemented forward models

+This concludes the tutorial, providing you with additional explanations.
 Scilabrl currently implements two fully connected multi-layer perceptron (MLP) classes:

 1. `DeterministicForwardModel` is a point estimator for the next observation.
 2. `ProbabilisticForwardMLENetwork` learns the paramenters `mu` and `theta` of a normal distribution over the predicted next observation.